Wyo VB Lecture Notes

 Objective #2 - Use a code module to store functions and global variables.

-The word Public is used so gintScore can legally be referenced and used on any form within the project.
+Since the keyword Public is used to declare gScore instead of Dim, the variable can legally be referenced and used on any form within the project.
 Therefore it has global scope.

-to use a global variable to store a player's score in a game that has many levels.
+to use a global variable or two to store a player's score in a game that has many levels for example.
 The prefix g is